Postharvest - Biology and Technology

 - If there are special reasons, the student may take part in course components that require compulsory attendance at a later date.
 For more information on this, please refer to the regulations for education at Bachelor's and Master's level.

 Determined by: Programnämnden för utbildning inom landskap och trädgård (PN - LT)

 There are no Grading criteria posted for this course

-The course is offered as an independent course: Yes The course is offered as a programme course: Horticultural Science Programme Horticultural Management - Gardening and Horticultural Production, Bachelor´s Programme Tuition fee: Tuition fee only for non-EU/EEA/Switzerland citizens: 38054 SEK Cycle: Bachelor’s level
+The course is offered as an independent course: Yes The course is offered as a programme course: Horticultural Management - Gardening and Horticultural Production, Bachelor´s Programme Syllabus for Horticultural Management – Gardening and Horticultural Production (BSc) Tuition fee: Tuition fee only for non-EU/EEA/Switzerland citizens: 38054 SEK Cycle: Bachelor’s level

-Subject: Biology Horticultural scienceCourse code: BI1235 Application code: SLU-30143 Distance course: No Language: Swedish Responsible department: Department of Plant Breeding Pace: 100%
+Subject: Biology Horticultural scienceCourse code: BI1395 Application code: SLU-30288 Location: Independent courses Distance course: Yes Language: English Responsible department: Department of Plant Breeding Pace: 100%